 Key Concept in 8, Eight-Constitution Medicine: Optimal Imbalance (What Constitutional Diagnosis Really Means)

-Optimal Imbalance: Key Concept in Eight-Constitution Medicine (What Constitutional Diagnosis Really Means) Before diving into the common curiosity—”I’m a ___ type, so what foods are best for me?”—we need to understand one of the core foundations of Eight-Constitution Medicine (ECM): the concept of “optimal imbalance,” or 적불균형 (jeok-bul-gyunhyeong).
+Before diving into the common curiosity — “I’m a ___ type, so what foods are best for me?” — we need to understand one of the core foundations of Eight Constitution Medicine (ECM), part of Korean Traditional Medicine (KTM), the traditional healing system of Korea also known as Hanbang (한방): the concept of “optimal imbalance,” or 적불균형 (jeok-bul-gyunhyeong).
 Understanding this idea is essential before applying ECM in daily life or clinical practice.

 Understanding the Framework of Organ Relationships

 In ECM, your constitution is not just a label.
-It is a reflection of the inherent functional hierarchy among your internal organs.
-This hierarchy originates from antagonistic relationships between paired organs:
+It is a reflection of the inherent functional hierarchy among your internal organs, which originates from antagonistic relationships between paired organs:

 • Lung (Metal) vs Liver (Wood)

-These relationships are not arbitrary.
-They mirror fundamental interactions in the body and are used to identify which organs are dominant and which are weaker from birth.
-For simplicity, the heart is often excluded from this classification, as its function is more symbolic and supervisory in ECM.
+These pairings mirror fundamental functional interactions in the body and are used to identify which organs are dominant and which are weaker from birth.
+The heart is generally set apart from this classification, as its role in ECM is central and supervisory rather than one of the paired working organs.

 A Hypothetical Example: Measuring Organ Energies

-Let’s assume we had access to advanced diagnostic technology that could quantify the energy or functional strength of each organ.
-A reading might reveal the following:
+Suppose we had advanced diagnostic technology that could quantify the functional strength of each organ.
+A reading might reveal:

-Based on this, the order of energetic strength is: Liver > Kidney > Spleen > Lung This sequence, showing how organ functions are ranked from strongest to weakest, forms the basis of one’s constitutional type.
-In this case, the individual would be classified as Hepatonia—a constitution where the liver is dominant.
+The order of strength — Liver > Kidney > Spleen > Lung — forms the basis of the constitutional type.
+In this case the individual would be classified as Hepatonia, a constitution in which the liver is dominant.

 Optimal Imbalance